usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor FAQs.md

 The post-assessment is a required component of the pass/fail system.
 It confirms that participants have reached the minimum level of conceptual fluency necessary to demonstrate mastery of DITAP frameworks.
 >
 >Best practice recommendations:
->* Learners should be allowed more than one attempt to pass.
+>* Learners should be allowed more than one attempt to pass (80% or above).
 >* After a failed attempt, redirect the learner to the sections or modules where they struggled, or schedule a quick facilitator check-in to review key concepts.
 >* After multiple unsuccessful attempts, vendors should consider additional interventions (peer coaching, office hours, targeted practice) to ensure the learner isn’t just passing the test but can apply the concepts in a real-world setting.